 A student may study an aspect of Spanish language, Hispanic literature, or Hispanic culture.
-Topics may include the following: women writers, film, literature by genre, period, or single author, cultural studies, etc. For each semester, the student may choose his/her area of concentration.
+Topics may include the following women writers, film, literature by genre, period, or single author, cultural studies, etc. For each semester, students may Select their area of concentration.